As If I Am Not There

 The film follows a young teacher who travels to a remote village.
 After the village is attacked, she is imprisoned and raped, together with the women of village.
 It is based on Slavenka Drakulić's 1999 novel of the same name that deals with war rape in the Bosnian War.

 Plot

 Set during the Bosnian War, the movie follows the experiences of a young female teacher from Sarajevo who travels to a remote village to teach.
 Soon after arriving, the village is attacked by a group of soldiers.
 The men are killed, the women separated from the children, and placed in a makeshift brothel.
 There, the women are repeatedly raped and beaten.

-The film is adapted from a novel by Croatian journalist Slavenka Drakulic based on testimony of women taken prisoner during the Bosnian War.
+The film is adapted from a novel by the Croatian journalist Slavenka Drakulić based on testimony of women taken prisoner during the Bosnian War.